rNLKJA/UoM-DS-2019-2024/doc/AI/agent/turing_test.md

 The test result does not depend on each correct answer, but only how closely its responses like a human answer.
 The computer is permitted to do everything possible to force a wrong identification by the interrogator.s

-### features required for a machine to pass the Turing test:
+### Features required for a machine to pass the Turing test:
 - **Natural language processing**: NLP is required to communicate with Interrogator in general human language like English.
 - **Knowledge representation**: To store and retrieve information during the test.
 - **Automated reasoning**: To use the previously stored information for answering the questions.